thradams/CPrime-V1/config.md

 Configuration files are used to inform the include directories and define some types and macros to allow parsing.

+Atention: Use only preprocessor in config files!
+Don't use declarations.

 ## cpconfig.h for Visual Studio

 Please, not that the numbers may change.